Melomania-be/back/README.md

 This repo contains the back application using the Adonis Framework.

-To learn more about this project got to the [wiki](https://github.com/Melomania-be/back/wiki)
+To learn more about this project go to the [wiki](https://github.com/Melomania-be/back/wiki)

-How to run
+# How to run

 1. >Run npm install